apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 - `httpRequiresSessionId`.
 If `true` the client will wait after the first call to receive a session id.
 Used the http connector is connecting to servlet acceptor (not recommended)

+### Configuring Netty SOCKS Proxy

+All these parameters are only applicable to a `connector` and/or client URL.

+**Note:** Using a loop-back address (e.g. `localhost` or `127.0.0.1`) as the target of the `connector` or URL will circumvent the application of these configuration properties.
+In other words, no SOCKS proxy support will be configured even if these properties are set.

+- `socksEnabled`.
+Whether or not to enable SOCKS support on the `connector`.

+- `socksHost`.
+The name of the SOCKS server to use.

+- `socksPort`.
+The port of the SOCKS server to use.

+- `socksVersion`.
+The version of SOCKS to use.
+Must be an integer.
+Default is `5`.

+- `socksUsername`.
+The username to use when connecting to the `socksHost`.

+- `socksPassword`.
+The password to use when connecting to the `socksHost`.
+Only applicable if the `socksVersion` is `5`.

+- `socksRemoteDNS`.
+Whether or not to create remote destination socket unresolved and disable DNS resolution.
+Default is `false`.